vstkl/examples/README.md

 Does not demonstrate my full skillset.

-As was told to me, some of repositories I dig up from some interesting projects, from dark ages before I knew versioning, so I guess that's it.
+As I was told, some of repositories I dug up from some interesting projects, from the dark ages before I knew versioning, so I guess that's it.